humdrum-tools/vhv-documentation/graphic/pitch/index.md

 	content="A small accidental above a note is the common style for editorial accidentals in editions of Renaissance music (typically to indicate an unwritten *musica ficta* accidental).
 Other rendering styles for editorial accidentals are not (yet) available."
 %}

+### Styling editorial accidentals ###

+By default editorial accidentals are displayed as small accidentals above the note.
+This is the most common editorial accidental style for Renaissance music.
+For music that includes basso continuo numbers or chords, editorial accidentals are typically displayed within brackets or occasionally parentheses.

+Adding the string `bracket` or `brack` somewhere on the editorial accidental RDF line will move the editorial accidentals in front of the notes and place brackets around them:

+{% include image.html
+	file="editac-styles.png"
+	alt="selecting an editorial accidental style"
+	max-width="85%"
+	caption="Examples of how to select editorial accidental styles."
+%}

+Any user signifier can be used for editorial accidentals, but the last RDF line in a file is given priority for adding/removing editorial state of accidentals when using the `i` graphical editing command.

+{% include note.html
+	content="Selecting an editorial accidental style cannot be done graphically, and instead must be added to the RDF line."
+%}